Shares of Meta Material, formerly Torchlight, rise 6%

-June 28 (Reuters) - Shares of Meta Material Inc (MMAT.O) rose 6% premarket on Monday, ahead of the first day of trading after a merger that saw the niche hi-tech materials maker swallow Torchlight Energy Resources that was at the center of huge speculative bets by small individual traders.
+(Reuters) - Shares of Meta Material Inc rose 6% premarket on Monday, ahead of the first day of trading after a merger that saw the niche hi-tech materials maker swallow Torchlight Energy Resources that was at the center of huge speculative bets by small individual traders.

 Torchlight’s stock rose 74% last Monday as retail investors piled into the stock with record volumes.
 The shares, however, gave up some of the gains after the company upsized its stock offering.